-If you’ve decided to visit Rabat then you’re probably wondering what is there to see and do.
+If you’ve decided to visit Rabat then you’re probably wondering what to do in Rabat.
 I often wondered the same thing but after visiting a few times now and having several good friends who live there I realized we hadn’t spent enough time to see it all!
-I’ve chosen just twelve must-see Rabat attractions here to consider but there are many others that I had to leave off for space!
+I’ve chosen just twelve must-see Rabat attractions here to consider but there are many others that I had to leave off for space.

 18 Things to do in Rabat